IOT-DSA/sdk-dslink-dart/README.md

 pub global run dslink:broker # If you do not have the pub global executable path setup.
 ```

-You can edit the server configuration using `broker.json`
+You can edit the server configuration using `broker.json`.
+For more information about broker configuration, see [this page](https://github.com/IOT-DSA/sdk-dslink-dart/wiki/Configuring-a-Broker).

 ### Create a Link